Male Breast Reduction

 A reduction mammoplasty is performed under either IV sedation or general anesthesia.
-There are three techniques typically used to treat gynecomastia, depending on the patients tissue and fat makeup.
-For patients who primarily have extra fatty tissue within their breasts, liposuction is used.
-For patients with just extra tissue or skin, the surgeon uses an excision technique to remove it.
-Lastly, if a patient has both fatty tissue and excess skin, a surgeon may use both liposuction and excision to treat the symptoms.
+There are two techniques typically used to treat gynecomastia, depending on the patient’s skin laxity, the amount of breast glandular tissue, and fat makeup.
+For patients who primarily have extra fatty tissue within their breasts but good skin quality, liposuction may be used.
+For patients with extra breast tissue and/or skin, Dr. Rednam uses excision techniques to remove it.
+If a patient has significant fatty tissue and excess skin, Dr. Rednam may use both liposuction and excision to treat the symptoms.

-During a reduction mammaplasty using liposuction, the surgeon inserts a cannula (thin, hollow tube) through several small incisions along the breast tissue.
-The surgeon then moves the cannula back and forth to loosen excess fat, and uses vacuum suction to remove it from the incision sites.
+During a reduction mammaplasty using liposuction, Dr. Rednam inserts a cannula (thin, hollow tube) through several small incisions along the breast tissue.
+She then moves the cannula back and forth to loosen excess fat, and uses vacuum suction to remove it from the incision sites.
 This procedure is ideal for patients who have only excess fat, as the scars from the procedure are minimal in appearance, and the time it takes for them to heal is minimal.

-To correct more severe gynecomastia, Dr. Rednam must excise the excess skin or breast tissue through an incision.
+To correct more pronounced gynecomastia, Dr. Rednam must excise the excess skin or breast tissue through an incision.
+An incision may be placed around the areola hiding it well for smaller removals or at the base of the pectoralis muscle, within a natural shadow, for larger tissue removal.
 The excision technique is also used if areola reduction or nipple repositioning is necessary, as this allows Dr. Rednam to manipulate the position and size of both during surgery.

-After surgery, Dr. Rednam dresses patients incisions with bandages and provides an elastic bandage or support garment to help minimize swelling and support the new chest contour.
+After surgery, Dr. Rednam dresses patients’ incisions with paper tape and provides a compression garment to help minimize swelling and support the new chest contour.
 In some cases, a drainage tube is inserted under the skin to drain excess blood or fluids from the surgery site.

 In most gynecomastia cases, the results are permanent.
 However, if the gynecomastia was the result of the overuse of prescription medications, drugs (i.e. steroids), or weight gain, patients must be fully free from these substances and remain at a stable weight to maintain results.